Faculty Stories: Dominik Berger, Content Strategist

 Stay curious and open-minded!
 But I think it’s also important to develop a deep understanding of the basics.
 Devices and tools change, but the core principles of (digital) marketing will stay the same for a long time.
 In a world full of self-appointed experts, it will help you to separate the wheat from the chaff.

-Meet more Faculty Members of our Growth & Digital Marketing Bootcamp:
+Meet more Faculty Members of our Growth & Digital Marketing Online Program:

-You want to learn more about our Growth & Digital Marketing Bootcamp?
+You want to learn more about our Growth & Digital Marketing?

-This intensive 12-week Bootcamp gets you ready for your future job as Growth & Digital Marketing Specialist.
-From a solid foundation in digital marketing strategy, we deep dive into topics such as social media, content marketing, SEO, programmatic advertising, e-commerce and growth hacking.
+This intensive and immersive Growth & Digital Marketing Online Program gets you ready for your future job as Growth & Digital Marketing Specialist.
+From a solid foundation in digital marketing strategy, we deep dive into topics such as social media, content marketing, SEO, programmatic advertising, e-commerce, and growth hacking.
 We’ll introduce you to all the necessary tools and you’ll learn from expert practitioners.
 We combine hands-on workshops, informal fireside chats, and project work where you work in groups and on your own.
-When finishing this course you will have a state-of-the-art skillset to work in growth & digital marketing.
+When finishing this course you will have a state-of-the-art skill set to work in growth & digital marketing.

-Classes will be held in English, preparing students for an international career.
-In addition, the course is limited to a maximum of 20 people, which allows to respond individually to the needs of students.
-An included goodie on top is the trip to one of our international Talent Garden campuses, where you will work on an international project.
+Classes will be held in English and are 100% online, preparing students for an international career.
+In addition, the course is limited to a maximum of 20 people, which allows responding individually to the needs of students.